YassineEddyb/minishell/README.md

 ## Implemintation

-To impleminte a minishell first i need to <b>parse</b> the command and put it in a struct so that in the <b>executing</b> part i can just take the commands and execute them
+In order To implement a minishell first We need to <b>parse</b> the command and put it in a Struct so that in the <b>executing</b> part we can just take the commands and execute them

 <img src="./minishell_map.png" alt="minishell map" />